pksprojects/ElasticSwift/README.md

 This project is actively in developement, more information will be made available as project progresses.

-If you'd like to contribute contact me via <support@pksprojects.org>
+If you'd like to contribute pull requests are welcome.

 * Platform support for macOS, iOS & linux.